JInfantesC/node-project-template/readme.md

 ## How to use

-Just clone this repository and in a terminal run the script  `start.sh` to initialize git and install npm modules.
+Just clone this repository and in a terminal run the script `start.sh` to initialize git to an empty repository and install every npm module defined in `package.json`.
+`start.sh` will be deleted if everything executed without issues.

 If you need to give executable permissions to `start.sh` run `chmod +x start.sh`.

-`start.sh` will be deleted if everything run without issues.
+**Remember to edit this `readme.md` and `package.json` with your project info.**

 ## License